geode-sdk/mods/mods-v2/creatorcreepy.unixsync/about.md

 # Unix Sync

-A tiny mod that updates ItemIDs 7501-7513 to be set to current unix, date, and time values.
+A small mod that updates ItemIDs 7501-7513 to be set to current unix, date, and time values.
-This allows for local levels to be synced between players with triggers.
+This allows for events in local levels to be synced between players with triggers.

-The functionality of this mod can be enabled per level via level options.
+The functionality of this mod can be enabled by the creator of the level with level options.
+Joining an enabled level will automatically enable the mod's functionality.
 The unix timestamp in the corner of the screen can be removed via mod options.

 Credits:
-Massive thank you to <cy>acaruso</c> for help with the bindings and itemID updates.
+Thank you to <cy>acaruso</c> for help with the bindings and itemID updates.
-Also thank you to Xanii, Firee, TechStudent11 and for their help with the mod.
+Also thank you to Xanii, Firee, TechStudent11, and Mat for their help with the mod.

 ItemIDs:
 7501 - last 4 digits of unix time